How can we protect and restore our climate, to create a healthy planet for all life and all of humanity?

 Compost food scraps.
 Approximately 18 percent of methane pollution comes from food scraps in landfills.

 See if you qualify for Property Assessed Clean Energy to finance climate-smart building upgrades.

-Use this carbon calculator from The Nature Conservancy to learn your biggest sources of emissions so you know how to reduce your footprint.
+Use this carbon calculator from The Nature Conservancy to see what your biggest sources of emissions are, so you know how to reduce your footprint.